In this guide we’ll take a look at the best inflatable water slides for the UK market.

 When it’s not sunny you can inflate the castle and use it as a bouncy castle instead – a great way to relieve boredom during the holidays and get them away from the PlayStation.

-This is an interesting and sturdy waterslide that keeps all the kids entertained.
+This kids inflatable water slide is an interesting and sturdy slide that will keep all the kids entertained!

-This set-up has a fantastic twin waterslide and water cannon that aims at the sliders.
+This kids inflatable water slide set-up has a fantastic twin waterslide and water cannon that aims at the sliders.
 This is really well thought-out because it means three kids are engaged with one another rather than arguing over whose turn it is.
 A canon pointing at the water slide also means you and the cat won’t be in for any unwanted wet surprises.

 Alongside those twin lanes and water canon, there’s an easy climb wall and a large splash pool.